security-force-monitor/sfm-research-handbook-old/userguide/dossier.md

 Both People and Organizations have Dossiers.
 Visit the [Persons](//datamodel/persons.md) and [Organizations](//datamodel/organizations.md) pages in this Research Handbook to detailed information on what you see in the Dossiers.

-To learn more about how the Security Force Monitor does its research and pulls together information contained in those dossiers please visit our Methodology document.
+To learn more about how the Security Force Monitor does its research and pulls together information contained in those dossiers please visit the [Methodology part of this Research Handbook](/methodology/methodology.md).